Dionne quintuplets: Trust fund

-Although the quintuplet's trust fund was secured by the Canadian government, they were not rich nor living comfortably.
+Although the quintuplets' trust fund was secured by the Canadian government, they were not rich nor living comfortably.
 They were making $746 monthly.
 The money in their trust fund decreased through spending on marriage, houses, child support, and divorce.
 It was discovered that their trust fund contained less money than what was made from advertisements and photographs of the quintuplets.
-Instead of the government paying for research, food, and travel expenses for photographers and filmmakers, the payment came from the quintuplet's trust fund.
+Instead of the government paying for research, food, and travel expenses for photographers and filmmakers, the payment came from the quintuplets' trust fund.
 When the sisters released their book revealing the harsh memories from their childhood, the government was unmoved.
-They did not consider the suffering their actions caused and their impact on the quintuplet's childhood.

 The sisters requested $10 million from the Canadian government and received no response.
-With the help of Bertrand (Cecile's son), news released that documents concerning the quintuplets from 1934 to 1937 were burned.
-After this news released, $2000 per month was offered to the three living sisters by Premier Mike Harris.
-The sisters believed this offer was an insult to them and could not pay off the damage that had been done.
-They just wanted what was stolen from their trust fund.
-They took their need to media.
+With the help of Cecile's son Bertrand, news was released that documents concerning the quintuplets from 1934 to 1937 were burned, resulting in Premier Mike Harris offering $2000 per month to the three living sisters, who believed this offer to be an insult to them and insufficient to pay off the damage that had been done.
+They stated that they just wanted what was stolen from their trust fund.
 The sisters turned down offers of 2 and 3 million dollars.
 They accepted 4 million dollars and an analysis of their trust accounts.
 Harris visited the sisters and apologized on behalf of the government.
 The quintuplets had finally put their story in the public's eye and challenged the Ontario government.